aarondr77/song-book/ideas.md

-1. Let us upload videos to each song of us playing them.
-Makes it more than just a song book
+1. Play buttons in the non-playing state so dad knows to click on them
+2. Only play one song at a time.